cfw-guide/dsi.cfw.guide/docs/uninstalling-unlaunch.md

 :::

-**WARNING:** While uninstalling Unlaunch is relatively safe, ther's still a small chance of bricking your Nintendo DSi.
+**WARNING:** While uninstalling Unlaunch is relatively safe, there is still a small chance of bricking your Nintendo DSi.
 Here are some cases on why you may want to uninstall Unlaunch but with solutions that don't require uninstalling.

 - **I don't want to use a custom menu anymore and I don't like having the Unlaunch file menu show on boot:** You can follow the [Unlaunch post install steps](installing-unlaunch.html#section-iii-post-unlaunch-configuration) to have Unlaunch autoboot the DSi menu
 - **The Unlaunch Background is scary:** [Reinstall Unlaunch](installing-unlaunch.html) by selecting one of the available custom backgrounds